Worldwide Photographic Journeys

 This morning we will drive westwards through the varied landscapes of northern Tanzania until we reach the Great Rift Valley (an immense geological feature that extends from southern Turkey to Southern Africa by way of the Red Sea!).
 We will pause at the western rim of the escarpment, from where there are stunning views of Lake Manyara far below.

-Afterwards we will head up into the fertile Crater Highlands, passing into the huge Ngorongoro Conservation Area (which extends from the highlands to the Serengeti plains) at Lodoare Gate.
-From there we climb up through montane evergreen forest until we reach the lip of the wonderful Ngorongoro Crater, where we will stay for four nights at the wonderful Ngorongoro Serena Safari Lodge.
-This beautifully-constructed game lodge is carefully built into the rim of the crater to minimize its ‘footprint’ and offers amazing views.
+Afterwards, we will head up into the fertile Crater Highlands, passing into the huge Ngorongoro Conservation Area (which extends from the highlands to the Serengeti plains) at Lodoare Gate.
+From there we climb up through montane evergreen forest until we reach the lip of the wonderful Ngorongoro Crater, where we will stay for four nights in our lodge on the crater rim.
+Our beautifully constructed game lodge is carefully built into the rim of the crater to minimize its ‘footprint’ and offers amazing views.
 Gazing down from the observation areas, one can see the entire crater laid out below one like a map, and even make out distant elephants, rhinos and herds of antelopes and buffaloes!
 Occasionally a few buffaloes or even an elephant wander right past the lodge.

 Tanzania: Serengeti & Ngorongoro Wildlife Photography Tour Days 3-5